Atif-Ali-Jaedi/luxey-ui/README.md

 npm i luxeyui@latest
 ```

-## What's New in v0.4.2?
+## What's New in v0.5.0 & v0.5.1?

-- Changed stripped gradient opacity of the progress component when using transparent background, `rgba(0,0,0,0.1) → rgba(0,0,0,0.175).
+### Bug fixed

-- **Button**:
+- **Skeleton**: Now it has the full functionality with the attribute `data-loaded="true"`.
+Solved the specificity issue where `data-loaded="true"` didn't work on the `::before` and `::after`.

-  - Fixed the sizes of the buttons.
+### New components

-  - Fixed an issue where the radius classes don’t work when using the size classes.
+- **Spinner**: Spinner express an unspecified wait time or display the length of a process.
-  - Added an option to disable ripple animation using `data-disable-ripple`.
+- **Circular Progress**: Circular progress indicators are utilized to indicate an undetermined wait period or visually represent the duration of a process.
-  - Added an option to disable the default animation/hover & active effects using `data-disable-animation`.
+- **Image**: The Image component is used to display images with support for fallback.

 > **Note**: For the full list of changes, visit [https://luxeyui.vercel.app/docs/changelog](https://luxeyui.vercel.app/docs/changelog).